13 Frightfully Useful Campaign Ideas

 2. Boo!
 Surprise and Delight Your Best Customers

 With businesses that prioritise loyalty experiencing up to 2.5 times the growth of their competitors, customer loyalty is nothing to boo at and is a critical factor for any business looking to grow.
-Considering the desired customer behaviours to reward and encourage them will likely result in various criteria.
+Identifying desired customer behaviours so that you can reward and encourage them will likely produce a list of various criteria.
 For example, recognising that many small and frequent transactions add up over time and add an element of stability and consistency to your business; how often people visit could be a criterion.
 Similarly, perhaps you only see specific customers once a month, but they also order 2 to 3 times your average transaction value; large transaction values are also desirable and something to encourage.
 It is crucial to have a mix of loyalty campaigns to engage your best customers no matter how they interact with you.

 3. Beware: Dead Inside